Associate Professor of Sociology

 Resume / CV

-Liza Weinstein is an assistant professor of sociology at Northeastern University.
+Liza Weinstein is an associate professor of sociology at Northeastern University.
 Her research and teaching interests focus on cities and globalization, urban political economy, the politics of informality, and state-civil society relations with a regional focus on India.
 She is the author of The Durable Slum: Dharavi and the Right to Stay Put in Globalizing Mumbai (University of Minnesota Press, 2014).
 Based on historical and ethnographic research in Mumbai’s infamous Dharavi settlement, the book examines the Indian state’s changing response to residential informality in the context of economic globalization and global city formation.
 Her current research is a comparative and historical study of residential evictions and housing rights activism in five Indian cities.

 - Weinstein, Liza.
 The Durable Slum: Dharavi and the Right to Stay Put in Globalizing Mumbai, University of Minnesota Press (Globalization and Community Series), 2014.